-1. Install Drive composer pro to enable communication with the target drive.
-For more details, see Drive composer user's manual (3AUA0000094606 [English]).

-In Drive composer pro, go to System info → Products/Licenses, check that the ACS880 or DCX880 drive has an active IEC programming license and the drive firmware version is correct.
+- Install Drive composer pro to enable communication with the target drive.
+For more details, see Drive composer user's manual (3AUA0000094606 [English]). - In Drive composer pro, go to System info → Products/Licenses, check that the drive has an active IEC programming license and the drive firmware version is correct.

-For details of version, refer the corresponding ACS880 or DCX880 drive software release notes or contact your ABB representative.
+For details of version, refer the corresponding drive software release notes or contact your ABB representative.